Felly Bull

 6. Remove the steaks from the pan and place on a warm metal tray in a warm place to rest for at least 5 minutes, to allow the juices to redistribute.
 (For steaks that are about 2cm thick, this will give you medium rare.
 See Tips for using a meat thermometer to cook the steaks to your liking.)

-7. Enjoy with your choice of side dishes.
+7. Enjoy with your choice of side dishes and condiments and sauces.

 • Easy sautéed asparagus in a blue and white rectangle pattered dish with teal bowls of horseradish mash and garlic mushrooms in the background.